Crassula nudicaulis var. herrei (Friedr.) Toelken

 Crassula herrei (basionym), Globulea nudicaulis, Globulea nudicaulis var. herrei

-Crassula nudicaulis var. herrei is a low-growing, perennial, succulent plant, up to 10 inches (25 cm) tall, with a shrubby habit.
-The leaves are very thick, glabrous, semi-circular in section and up to 1.6 inches (4 cm) long.
+Crassula nudicaulis var. herrei, also known as Crassula herrei, is a succulent perennial, up to 10 inches (25 cm) tall, with a shrubby habit.
+The leaves are green, grey-green to brown, near the apex more or less reddish, very thick, usually glabrous, semicircular in section and up to 1.8 inches (4.5 cm) long.
 The flowers are small, greenish and directed upwards.
 It flowers in spring and sometimes again in late summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).